How Machine Vision and AI Might Impact Your Workplace

 This little example is to show how these new features could ease your life, especially that with Amazon’s Alexa and Google can do similar things in your home.
 Moreover, Alexa is a bit in advance and already entering conference rooms through Alexa for Business.

 However we will add some complexity to our example, let’s say now that our AI-system also knows who is conducting the meeting, the participants, the organizer and even if they are happy or not during it.
+Data rooms for due diligence is a secure cloud space for exchanging business data during M&A.

 How?
 The room is also equipped with cameras and facial recognition.
 Now if you think of AI in the sense of Alexa and Google (where it’s all around the voice), you cannot expect it to know how many attendees there is for instance.
 In order to add that feature you actually need to tie up facial recognition to a video system.